saloni-garg/Financial-Concepts-in-Python/readme.md

 For this application, assume all inflation and salary growth happens in smaller increments on a monthly basis instead of just one large increase at the end of each year.

-# Calculate Your Net Worth
+# Calculating One's Net Worth
-Now that you have forecasted your savings and salary over time while taking career progression and inflation into account, you have constructed a time-series which you can use to calculate your cash flows, just like in Chapter 1.

 For this example, all you need to do is subtract your forecasted monthly expenses from your forecasted monthly salary.
 The remaining cash flow will go straight into your savings account for each month.

 You want to project your cumulative savings over time to see how effective your budgeting process will be given your projections.

-## So You Want to Be a Millionaire?
+## How much more to Be a Millionaire?
 Your projections show that you can accumulate over $700,000 in just 15 years by following a strict budget and growing your salary steadily over time.

 But you want to be a millionaire in 15 years, retire young, sip margaritas and travel for the rest of your life.
 In order to do that, you're going to need to invest.